MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/mddbootstrap/nf-mddbootstrap-mddbootstrapinitialize2.md

 ## -description

 Initializes the calling process to use the version of the Windows App SDK framework package that best matches the specified criteria, with options.
-This function is intended to be used by desktop apps that are either packaged with external location or unpackaged.
+This function is intended to be used by desktop apps that are either packaged with external location, or unpackaged.

 **MddBootstrapInitialize2** offers usability and troubleshooting improvements over [**MddBootstrapInitialize**](nf-mddbootstrap-mddbootstrapinitialize.md).